William Cleaver Woods

 William Cleaver Woods, M.B., Ch.M.
 Edinburgh, M.D.
-(25 April 1852 – 9 April 1943) was a physician, politician and pioneer in Australian medical science specialising in X-rays for diagnostic applications and perhaps the first in the world to utilize X-rays for the treatment of cancer.
+(25 April 1852 – 9 April 1943) was a physician, politician and pioneer of Australian medical science, specialising in X-rays for diagnostic applications and cancer treatments.

 Life and times

 In 1852, Woods was born in West Derby, Lancashire in England, the son of Richard Woods and Catherine née Cromwell.
 He was christened on 7 June 1852 in Liverpool, Lancashire, England.
 At the age of 10, the family moved to Melbourne in Australia and Woods grew up in Ballarat.
 Woods, a physician from Liverpool, England, married Margaret, née Grieve from New South Wales.
 The couple travelled to Europe aboard the R.M.S.
 Oceana for the honeymoon.
 The Woods had a large family with 9 sons and 2 daughters.
 The sons included Dr. L.S.
 Woods from Albury, Dr. John Grieve Woods, also known as the Flying Doctor of Broken Hill, Dr. R.G.
 Woods from Goulburn, G.C.
 Woods of Lockhart, and Norman Woods from Sydney.
 The daughters were Rice from Melbourne and Manning from Albury.
 Four other sons died prior to his death in 1943.

 Woods died in 1943 at Sydney, New South Wales, Australia.
 He was buried at Albury New Cemetery, North Albury, New South Wales, Australia.
 Location: Latitude: -36.060649; Longitude: 146.927309.